Cris7777/MSiA423-Project-Repo/README.md

 - Epic 2: Model Building

   Using the given dataset, find the best model to predict player scores and recommend players.

-  * Story 1: Dataset Splitting
+  * Story 1: Model Fitting

     Randomly split the dataset into training set and test set with proportions of 80% and 20% respectively.
 Use training set to fit multiple models to predict scores of players, including both linear and non-linear models.

-  * Story 2: Model Fitting

-  * Linear Regression
+    +  Linear Regression
-  * Neural Network
+    + Neural Network
-  * Random Forest
+    + Random Forest
-  * Support Vector Machine
+    + Support Vector Machine

-  * Story 3: Model Comparing
+  * Story 2: Model Comparing

     MSE is the common measurement of performances for all models listed above.
 After running a 10-fold cross validation for 10-times, the model with the lowest mean MSE will be selected as the final model deployed in the product.

 - Epic 3: Product Building

+  * Story 1: Model Comparing

 - [ ] Build pipelines